ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

    this module?

-Features like module qualification, naming conventions, hiding imported indentifiers, and language extensions like ``-XDuplicateRecordFields`` help, but they are patches over the core issue.
-Solutions like module qualification and naming conventions ultimately force programmmers to use the ideal identifier with a qualifier or prefix.
+Features like module qualification, naming conventions, hiding imported identifiers, and language extensions like ``-XDuplicateRecordFields`` help, but they are patches over the core problems with modules as namespaces.

 The 2 primary issues with modules, when looking at them as namespaces, are: